SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

     	:param somePart: a constant as Region.CONSTANT or an integer between 200 and 999 (see below)

-    	:return: a new Region created from the given part
+    	:return: a new Region created from the selected part

     	**Usage based on the javadocs**::